aalbedewi98/Intelligent-Agents-January-2026/discussion.md

 - Improves efficiency in data retrieval
 - Organises information for easier analysis

-It also helped me understand how similar systems can be applied in other domains (Russell and Norvig, 2021).
+It also helped me understand how similar agent-based systems can be applied in other domains such as finance, cybersecurity, and large-scale data processing (Russell and Norvig, 2021).

 ---